 Chebacco was a section of Ipswich many miles from the meeting house.
 The folks who lived there worshipped in a private house, and could not get consent from the First Parish to build a meeting-house.
 The directive stated "No MAN shall build a meeting house at Chebacco" [emphasis mine].

-Abigail was the leader of a party of women who raised the frame of the meeting house at Chebacco, after an order had been issued by the general court forbidding the men from raising it.
-The women were arrested, acknowledged their offence, but they accomplished their purpose.
+Abigail was the leader of the party of women who raised the frame of the meeting house at Chebacco.
+They met at her house, and enlisted the men from other towns (outside of the ban, which named only "men of Chebacco") like Wenham, Gloucester and Manchester.
+The women were arrested, acknowledged their offence, but they had already accomplished their purpose.
 Chebacco later became it's own parish, and now it's own town.
-The town of Essex has been separate from Ipswich, Massachusetts 1819.
+The town of Essex has been separate from Ipswich, Massachusetts since 1819.

 And that's all I know about Abigail.
 But it's more than I know about most of the women in Massachusetts in the 1600's and 1700's.